Your Passenger Rights

 - less than 7 days before schedule time of departure and the alternative flight departs no more than 1 hour before the originally schedule time of departure and reaches final destination less than 2 hours after the schedule time of arrival.

-If you are of the opinion that you can make a claim against Lufthansa based on the aforementioned conditions, please use our feedback form.
+If you believe that you can raise a justified claim against Lufthansa based on the aforementioned conditions, please refer to: https://www.lufthansa.com/online/portal/lh/de/help_contact/feedback?l=de&cid=18002&contactChannelIndex=0&displayAll=true&sourceTaxonomy=Booking2011

-- the destruction, damage, loss or delayed carriage of your baggage, or
+- the destruction, damage, loss or delayed transportation of baggage, or

-- breach of duties during the carriage of disabled or mobility-impaired passengers
+- breaches of duty in the transportation of disabled passengers or passengers with reduced mobility,

-- you have already contacted Lufthansa regarding your concerns and have not received any reply within two months, or
+- you have already contacted Lufthansa about your concerns and have not received a reply within two months or

-- Your financial claim amounts to at least 10 euros and not more than 5,000 euros.
+- Your financial claim amounts to at least 10 euros and no more than 5,000 euros.

-- is or has not already been pending before a court or
+- Your concern is not already, or has not been,pending before a court or has been settled.

 - Your trip is a private trip.